lydmgem/Project2/README.md

 <!-- ![Example-Snake]() -->

 2. After the user is done with the game, they will have an option to input their gamertag to be included in the leaderboard or just restart the game.

+* Disclaimer: user must have one of the Top 5 highest scores on the leaderboard for their gamertag to appear.
 <!-- ![Example-Game-Over]() -->

 ### Creators